FireFlies-Robotics/FireFlies-FtcRobotController/Guide for Programming.md

 ## Writing Code

 To make sure that we all can understand each others code, please follow [the guidelines for naming variables, classes and methods](#naming-variables-classes-and-methods-functions) and [the guidelines for writing comments](#writing-comments). **Make sure to space out different sections of code**.
+Also check out [Testing](#testing) for testing your code.

 ### Naming Variables, Classes and Methods (functions)